pejdavies1606/wof_origins/README.md

 + [Dragon](https://wingsoffire.fandom.com/wiki/Dragons) origin
   + From [Elytrian](https://origins.readthedocs.io/en/latest/origins/elytrian)
+    + Aerial Combatant: While flying, your melee attacks deal double the damage.
+    + Gift of the Winds: Every 30 seconds, you are able to launch about 20 blocks up into the air.
     + Need for mobility:  You can not wear any heavy armor (armor with protection values higher than chainmail).
     + Winged: You have Elytra wings without needing to equip any.
   + From [Shulk](https://origins.readthedocs.io/en/latest/origins/shulk)